evannetwork/evannetwork.github.io/dev/security.md

 In a simple contract, the creator of the contract creates a single data key for this contract and wants to share it with other contract members to enable them to read the data in the contract.
 Therefore, the creator puts the data key into the Sharings info.
 To prevent third parties from accessing this data key, it is encrypted with the communication key between the contract owner and the contract participant.

 ![sharings - schema](/public/dev/sharings_schema.png)

+For **Data Contracts**, the owner creates a data contract and a rights and roles contract.
+Next, they are linked together.
+The contract owner then defines which groups, or users, are allowed to make edits to fields on the Data Contract.
+Access can be given granularly to entry,list and mapping contract values.

 ## Establishing trust with Participants
 # Key Exchange